Kayli/logspub/philosophy/philosophy-people.md

 ## charles darwin 1809-1882

-- in 1859 published 'Origin of Species by Means of Natural Selection'
+- in 1859 published 'origin of species by means of natural selection'
 - species are not fixed: they change and evolve
 - one species evolved from another species
 - discovered one important mechanism of evolution: natural selection
 - humans are not result of divine creation and evolved over time as all other beings
 - philosophers was concerned that evolution happens mechanically and there is no purpose in it
+- meeting of linean society [6]
+  - joint reading of darwin and alfred wallace works on what later became a theory of evolution
+  - wallace was a proponent of group selection and didn't take ideas of sexual selection seriously [7]

 ## arthur schopenhauer 1788-1860